Zelda Fitzgerald: Painting and later years

-From the mid-1930s onward, Zelda would be hospitalized sporadically for the rest of her life at sanatoriums in Balitmore, New York, and in Asheville, North Carolina.
+From the mid-1930s onward, Zelda would be hospitalized sporadically for the rest of her life at sanatoriums in Baltimore, New York, and in Asheville, North Carolina.
 When Scott visited Zelda in the sanatoriums, she increasingly exhibited signs of mental instability.
 During one visit, Scott and friends took Zelda on an outing to a nearby home in Tryon, North Carolina.
 During the lunch, she became withdrawn and ceased communication.
 On the return drive to the sanatorium, she wrenched open the car door and threw herself out of the moving vehicle in an attempt to kill herself.
 In another incident, Zelda's unexpected loss of a tennis match at the Asheville sanatorium resulted in her physically attacking her tennis partner and beating them over the head with her tennis racket.

 Despite the deterioration of her mental health, she continued pursuing her artistic ambitions.
 After the critical and commercial failure of Save Me the Waltz, she attempted to write a farcical stage play titled Scandalabra in Fall 1932.
 However, after submitting the manuscript to agent Harold Ober, Broadway producers rejected her play.
 Following this rejection, Scott arranged for her play Scandalabra to be staged by a Little Theater group in Baltimore, Maryland, and he sat through long hours of rehearsals of the play.
 A year later, during a group therapy session with her husband and a psychiatrist, Fitzgerald remarked that she was "a third-rate writer and a third-rate ballet dancer."
 Following this remark, Zelda attempted to paint watercolors while in and out of sanatoriums.

 In March 1934, Scott Fitzgerald arranged the first exhibition of Zelda's artwork—13 paintings and 15 drawings—in New York City.
 As with the tepid reception of her book, New York critics were ill-disposed towards her paintings.
 The New Yorker described them merely as "paintings by the almost mythical Zelda Fitzgerald; with whatever emotional overtones or associations may remain from the so-called Jazz Age."
 No actual description of the paintings was provided in the review.